-Electronic visit verification (EVV) will be required for Medicaid personal care services (PCS) effective January 1, 2019 and home health services on January 1, 2023.
+Electronic visit verification (EVV) is required for Medicaid personal care services (PCS) as of January 1, 2020, though the vast majority of states received a good faith extension until January 1, 2021.
 It is important that EVV systems in self-direction programs meet the unique needs of self-directed services and the people who use them, which are often different from traditional personal care services.

 The 21st Century Cures Act

 The 21st Century Cures Act, signed into law on December 13, 2016, provides funding for the National Institutes of Health, modifies the Food and Drug Administration (FDA) drug approval process, provides targeted funding for research on brain diseases, and strengthens mental health parity regulations.
-Included in the law are the requirements for Electronic Visit Verification (EVV) for personal care services and home health services under Medicaid.
+Included in the law are the requirements for EVV for personal care services and home health services under Medicaid.

 States are required to develop a plan for implementation in consultation with key stakeholders, including personal care and home health service providers, service recipients, their families and caregivers, and individuals providing the services.
 The EVV system should be minimally burdensome, comply with HIPAA privacy and security laws, and take into consideration current EVV systems in use in the state.